Takeda Pharmaceutical Company Limited

 Renal and Hepatic Impairment: There is limited experience in patients with renal and hepatic impairment.
 Available data indicate that MMAE clearance might be affected by severe renal impairment, hepatic impairment, and by low serum albumin concentrations.

 CD30+ CTCL: The size of the treatment effect in CD30 + CTCL subtypes other than mycosis fungoides (MF) and primary cutaneous anaplastic large cell lymphoma (pcALCL) is not clear due to lack of high level evidence.
 In two single arm phase II studies of ADCETRIS, disease activity has been shown in the subtypes Sézary syndrome (SS), lymphomatoid papulosis (LyP) and mixed CTCL histology.
 These data suggest that efficacy and safety can be extrapolated to other CTCL CD30+ subtypes.
-Carefully consider the benefit-risk per patient and use caution in other CD30+ CTCL patient types.
+Carefully consider the benefit-risk per patient and use with caution in other CD30+ CTCL patient types.

 PREGNANCY: Advise women of childbearing potential to use two methods of effective contraception during treatment with ADCETRIS and until 6 months after treatment.
 There are no data from the use of ADCETRIS in pregnant women, although studies in animals have shown reproductive toxicity.
 Do not use ADCETRIS during pregnancy unless the benefit to the mother outweighs the potential risks to the fetus.